 The Department for Education is responsible for the collation and management of the NPD and is the Data Controller of NPD data.
-Any inferences or conclusions derived from the NPD in this publication are the responsibility of EPI and not the Department for Education.
+Any inferences or conclusions derived from the NPD in this publication are the responsibility of the Education Policy Institute (EPI) and not the Department for Education.